 Identification and assessment of the risk on site

 If you have your risk assessment established by us, we will take care of the determination and assessment of the risks during the on-site appointment.
 For this purpose, we determine the danger potential of the workplaces by means of on-site inspections.
 From the determined hazard potential we derive the risk assessments and establish all necessary documents for you.

 Based on the risk assessments, we establish the operating instructions.
 These documents are completely established by us.
 On the basis of the operating instructions, the need for instruction of the employees is defined.
 If required, we will be happy to instruct your employees.
 We are also happy to help you with the continuous updating of the risk assessments.

-Paul Röhling is your expert for the establishment of risk assessments and operating instructions.
-Mr. Röhling has many years of experience as a workplace safety specialist.
-He is happy to use this experience to identify hazards in your company and to define suitable measures for their prevention.
+Antje Raichle and Paul Röhling are your experts for the establishment of risk assessments and operating instructions.
+Both have many years of experience as workplace safety specialists.
+They are happy to use this experience to identify hazards in your company and to define suitable measures for their prevention.

 Prices for the establishment of the risk assessment